Ysilven/animepahe-auto-download-script/README.md

 ### Animepahe Auto Download Script

-> This script is not a (batch downloader), it's automation for animepahe.(ru|org|com) written in javascript. compatible with any browser supported by 'Tampermonkey' across devices (Google Chrome · Mozilla Firefox · Safari · Brave etc).
-For mobile, use the 'Kiwi Browser - Playstore' or any browser that supports chrome 'Extensions' or 'Tampermonkey'.
+> This is a JavaScript automation script for animepahe.(ru|org|com), not a batch downloader.
+It’s compatible with any Tampermonkey-supported browser (e.g., Chrome, Firefox, Safari, Brave) on all devices.
+For mobile, use a browser like Kiwi Browser that supports Chrome extensions for Tampermonkey.

 #### Prerequisites
- - 'Google Chrome Browser' or your 'Browser' of choice that supports 'Tampermonkey' Extension.
+ - Use Google Chrome or any browser of your choice that supports the Tampermonkey extension.
  - Google Chrome Javascript Extension : [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo)